Fiserv/exchange/docs/getting-started/boarding.md

-# Merchant Onboarding
+# Sub-merchant Onboarding

 ## Boarding by API

-Exchange offers end-to-end merchant onboarding through API that is facilitated through Adding Applications, Subgroups and Outlets in order to create the correct Merchant Hierarchy.
-This includes adding, and updating merchant applications in progress before submitting them.
+Exchange offers end-to-end sub-merchant onboarding through API that is facilitated through Adding Applications, Subgroups and Outlets in order to create the correct sub-merchant hierarchy.
+This includes adding, and updating sub-merchant applications in progress before submitting them.

 For the standard Merchant - Chain - Outlet Hierarchy, three calls are needed to submit an application.
-This can include pricing and equipment for the Merchant that is required, and the billing and funding settings for the Merchant.
+This can include pricing and equipment for the sub-merchant  that is required, and the billing and funding settings for the sub-merchant.

 <!-- !align: center -->
 ![hierarchy](/assets/images/hierarchy.png)

-### Adding the Merchant and Chain
+### Adding the Merchant and Chain levels

 <!--
 type: tab